titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 Source: [The James Brand](https://shop.thejamesbrand.com/products/the-halifax?variant=12247075717221)

-A compact and sleek keychain to add to your EDC thanks to its multi-tool function.
+A compact and sleek keychain featuring a multi-tool function.
+Upgrade your EDC with the Halifax.

 Made from solid billet titanium, the Halifax stands out thanks to its black Cerakote finishing.
-Featuring a stainless steel bottle opener, a flathead/Phillips screwdriver, and a pry bar this multitool deserves the title of best keychain for men.
+Featuring a stainless steel bottle opener, a flathead/Phillips screwdriver, and a pry bar this multitool deserves the title of _best keychain for men_.
 It is the perfect tool to carry with you wherever you go… Always in your pocket or bag.
-From your office to an outdoor adventure.
+From the office to an outdoor adventure.

 [https://gallantry.idevaffiliate.com/signup.php](https://gallantry.idevaffiliate.com/signup.php "https://gallantry.idevaffiliate.com/signup.php")